apache/helix/src/site/markdown/Architecture.md

 Even though the concept of Resource, Partition, Replicas is common to most distributed systems, one thing that differentiates one distributed system from another is the way each partition is assigned a state and the constraints on each state.

-For example,
+For example:

-1. If a system is serving READ ONLY data then all partitions replicas are equal and they can either be ONLINE or OFFLINE.
+1. If a system is serving READ ONLY data then all partition\'s replicas are equal and they can either be ONLINE or OFFLINE.
-2. If a system takes BOTH READ and WRITES but ensure that WRITES go through only one partition then the states will be MASTER,SLAVE and OFFLINE.
+2. If a system takes BOTH READ and WRITES but ensure that WRITES go through only one partition then the states will be MASTER, SLAVE and OFFLINE.
 Writes go through the MASTER and is replicated to the SLAVES.
-Optionally, READS can go through SLAVES
+Optionally, READS can go through SLAVES.

-Apart from defining State for each partition, the transition path to each STATE can be application specific.
-For example, in order to become master it might be a requirement to first become a SLAVE.
+Apart from defining STATE for each partition, the transition path to each STATE can be application specific.
+For example, in order to become MASTER it might be a requirement to first become a SLAVE.
 This ensures that if the SLAVE does not have the data as part of OFFLINE-SLAVE transition it can bootstrap data from other nodes in the system.

 Helix provides a way to configure an application specific state machine along with constraints on each state.
-Along with constraints on State, Helix also provides a way to specify constraints on transitions.(More on this later)
+Along with constraints on STATE, Helix also provides a way to specify constraints on transitions.
+(More on this later.)

 ```
           OFFLINE  | SLAVE  |  MASTER